MARPOL 73/78: Implementation and enforcement

+The Mediterranean Sea ECA was adopted in 2022, entered into force in 2024, and became fully operational in 2025, imposing a 0.10% sulphur limit across one of the world's busiest semi‑enclosed seas.

 Enforcement of MARPOL Annex VI

 Concerns have also been raised whether the emission regulation in MARPOL Annex VI, such as the 0.5% global sulphur limit, can be enforced on international waters by non-flag States, as some ships sail under a flag of convenience.
 It is believed that the United Nations Convention on the Law of the Sea (UNCLOS) allows port States to assert jurisdiction over such violations of emission regulation (also of future regulations of GHG) when they occur on the high seas.
 Coastal States can assert jurisdiction over violations occurring within their waters, with certain exceptions pertaining to innocent passage and the right of transit passage.
 The special obligations for flag States and the broadened jurisdictions for coastal and port States, to enforce MARPOL (including Annex VI) are found within the special provisions of part XII of UNCLOS.